KamgangAnthony/Jeksik/README.md

 - 👋 Hi, I’m @Jeksik
 - 👀 I’m interested in analysing data and making predictions to help people and businesses.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently mastering how to do so and am looking to collaborate on any interesting project you have.
-- 📫 How to reach me ...
+- 📫 How to reach me kamganganthony1@gmail.com

 <!---
 Jeksik/Jeksik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.